 |Eveready SI1400 Steam Iron||Non-stick||1400 Watts||1.3 Kg||2 Years||CHECK ON AMAZON|

-7 Best Steam Iron Box Reviews in India 2019
+7 Best Steam Irons for Clothes in India

 Available at an affordable price, this Philips steam iron in a pristine blue colour tops the list with its impressive features and decent performance.
 One of the best features of the iron is its 160g/min steam boost and steamglide plus soleplate.
 The powerful steamboost technology also helps in vertical ironing to refresh hanging surfaces such as curtains, suits, and dresses.